Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Introduction

 \section{Introduction}

 Understanding changes in animal behaviour in response to human disturbance is crucial for mitigating the effects of anthropogenic activity on ecosystems.
-In marine environments, this disturbance often manifests as underwater noise, a recognized stressor to marine life (\cite{southall_marine_2019,pame2019underwater}).
-Human activity can create underwater noise through both intentional (e.g., sonar, military exercises and airguns used for seismic exploration) and incidental (e.g., propeller cavitation, engine noise) sources, with growing evidence that marine mammals modify their behaviour in response (bottlenose whales (\textit{Hyperoodon ampullatus}) in \cite{miller_first_2015}; narwhal (\textit{Monodon monoceros}) in \cite{tervo_narwhals_2021,tervo_stuck_2023}; marine tucuxis (\textit{Sotalia fluviatilis}) in \cite{carrera_response_2008}; belugas (\textit{Delphinapterus leucas}) in \cite{martin_exposure_2023}; beaked whales (\textit{Ziphius cavirostris}) in \cite{michelot_continuous-time_2022}; and harbour seals (\textit{Phoca vitulina}) in \cite{andersen_behavioural_2012}).
-The impacts of underwater noise are especially relevant in the Arctic, where shipping activity is expanding into areas that had remained acoustically undisturbed until recently (\cite{pizzolato_changing_2014,pizzolato_influence_2016}).
+In marine environments, this disturbance often manifests as underwater noise, a recognised stressor to marine life (\citealp{southall_marine_2019,pame2019underwater}).
+Human activity can create underwater noise through both intentional (e.g., sonar, military exercises and airguns used for seismic exploration) and incidental (e.g., propeller cavitation, engine noise) sources, with growing evidence that marine mammals modify their behaviour in response (narwhal (\textit{Monodon monoceros}) in \citealp{tervo_narwhals_2021,tervo_stuck_2023}; marine tucuxis (\textit{Sotalia fluviatilis}) in \citealp{carrera_response_2008}; belugas (\textit{Delphinapterus leucas}) in \citealp{martin_exposure_2023}; and beaked whales (\textit{Ziphius cavirostris}) in \citealp{michelot_continuous-time_2022}).
+The impacts of underwater noise are especially relevant in the Arctic, where shipping activity is expanding into areas that had remained acoustically undisturbed until recently (\citealp{pizzolato_changing_2014,pizzolato_influence_2016}).